codeplaysoftware/portFFT/README.md

 * 1D transforms only

 The supported sizes depend on the CMake flags used which can be constrained by the device used.
-`SYCLFFT_TARGET_REGS_PER_WI` is used to calculate the largest FFT that can fit in a workitem.
+`PORTFFT_VEC_LOAD_BYTES` is used to calculate the largest FFT that can fit in a workitem.
 For instance setting it to `128` (resp. `256`) allows to fit a single precision FFT of size `27` (resp. `56`) in a single workitem.

-The FFT sizes supported in the work-item, sub-group and work-group implementations are set using `SYCLFFT_COOLEY_TUKEY_OPTIMIZED_SIZES`.
+The FFT sizes supported in the work-item, sub-group and work-group implementations are set using `PORTFFT_COOLEY_TUKEY_OPTIMIZED_SIZES`.
 The supported sizes are given as a comma-separated list of values.
 By default, the size of $2^n$ and $2^n \times 3$ are enabled up to a value of 8192.

-FFT sizes that are a product of a supported workitem FFT size and the subgroup size - the first value from `SYCLFFT_SUBGROUP_SIZES` that is supported by the device - are also supported.
+FFT sizes that are a product of a supported workitem FFT size and the subgroup size - the first value from `PORTFFT_SUBGROUP_SIZES` that is supported by the device - are also supported.

 Any batch size is supported as long as the input and output data fits in global memory.

 By default the library assumes subgroup size of 32 is used.
-If that is not supported by the device it is running on, the subgroup size can be set using `SYCLFFT_SUBGROUP_SIZES`.
+If that is not supported by the device it is running on, the subgroup size can be set using `PORTFFT_SUBGROUP_SIZES`.

 ## Known issues